Athira2103/Insurance-charges-prediction-project/README.md

 **About The Dataset**

-This data was scraped from Kaggle.
 Below are a list and definitions of them:

 Charges: Total medical expense charged to the plan for the calendar year
 Age: Insurance policyholder’s age, ranging from 18 to 64